JChristensen/MCP79412RTC/ReadMe.txt

 from using a DS1307 RTC to an MCP79412 RTC, it is only necessary to change the
 #include statement to include MCP79412RTC.h instead of DS1307RTC.h.

-This library also implements functions to support the additional features of the MCP79412.
+This library also implements methods to support the additional features of the MCP79412.

 --------------------------------------------------------------------------------
 To use the library:
-(1) Go to https://github.com/JChristensen/MCP79412RTC/downloads and download the file in the compressed format of your choice (zip or tar.gz) to a convenient location on your PC.
+(1) Go to https://github.com/JChristensen/MCP79412RTC and click the Download ZIP button and save the ZIP file to a convenient location on your PC.
 (2) Uncompress the downloaded file.
-This will result in a folder containing all the files for the library, that has a name similar to "JChristensen- MCP79412-42e98a7".
+This will result in a folder containing the library files, which has a name that includes the branch name, e.g. MCP79412-master.
 (3) Rename the folder to just "MCP79412".
-(4) Copy the renamed folder to the Arduino sketchbook\libraries folder.
+(4) Move the renamed folder to the Arduino sketchbook\libraries folder.

 --------------------------------------------------------------------------------
 The following example sketches are included with the Timezone library: